psolymos/datasets/sar/README.md

 Data set based on the meta-analysis of species–area relationships (SARs) conducted by Solymos & Lele 2012.

-The data set has been extended.
+The data set has been extended since, additions made by P. Solymos and A. Nagy.

 **When using the data, please cite Solymos & Lele 2012.**